 During the 2021 November general election, voters in Nebraska overwhelmingly voted to cap payday loan interest rates in the state at 36%.
 Prior to the ballot initiative’s passage, the average interest for a payday loan was 404%, according to the Nebraskans for Responsible Lending coalition.

-In January 2021, Illinois’ state legislature passed a bill that will also cap rates on consumer loans, including payday and car title, at 36%.
+In January 2021, Illinois’ state legislature passed a bill that will also cap rates on consumer loans in Chicago, including payday and car title, at 36%.

 Ohio has also put restrictions on rates, loan amounts and duration that went into effect in 2019, bringing the typical rate down to 138%.